Our Services

 Helpful Resources

-Health anxiety focused on the fear of losing a limb can lead to obsessive checking, avoidance behaviors, intrusive images, and intense physical stress responses, but you can learn to manage these symptoms and regain control over your life.
+Health anxiety centered on the fear of losing a limb often triggers obsessive checking, avoidance behaviors, intrusive images, and intense physical stress responses.
+The good news: these symptoms are manageable, and you can regain control of your daily life.

-Evidence-based strategies like cognitive behavioral therapy, exposure exercises, mindfulness, healthy lifestyle habits, and medication when needed can reduce fear and build resilience in the face of amputation worries.
-See below for complete details on practical steps and considerations to guide your next steps in care.
+Evidence-based treatments—including cognitive behavioral therapy (CBT), exposure exercises, mindfulness practices, healthy lifestyle habits, and medication when appropriate—have been shown to reduce fear and build resilience against amputation-related worries.
+Below, you'll find practical steps and key considerations to guide your next move in care.

 Health anxiety—also called illness anxiety disorder—is the persistent worry that you have or will develop a serious medical condition.
 When focused on losing a limb, this anxiety can feel overwhelming.
 You might replay worst-case scenarios in your mind, avoid medical information, or check your body obsessively.
 Although scary, you can learn to manage these fears and regain control over your life.